-As described in Note 4 - Long Term Obligations and Operating Lease, to the accompanying financial statements, HP A&M defaulted on certain promissory notes payable to third parties, which are secured by real property and water rights we own.
+As described in Note 4 - Long Term Obligations and Operating Lease, to the accompanying consolidated financial statements, HP A&M defaulted on certain promissory notes payable to third parties, which are secured by real property and water rights we own.
 To protect our land and water interests, we have purchased certain of the HP A&M notes.
 Among other remedies we have the right to collect from HP A&M all costs and expenses, including reasonable attorneys' fees, we incur in curing the defaults and in protecting our rights and title to the Arkansas River property and water rights securing the notes.
-As of February 28, 2013, we have acquired approximately \$5.8 million of the \$9.6 million of promissory notes that are payable by HP A&M to third parties.
-Subsequent to February 28, 2013, the Company purchased an additional \$385,100 of promissory notes.
-To date these promissory notes were acquired with cash payments of approximately \$887,400 and the issuance of a notes by us.
+As of May 31, 2013, we have acquired approximately \$6.9 million of the \$9.6 million of promissory notes that are payable by HP A&M to third parties.
+These promissory notes were acquired with cash payments of approximately \$1.4 million and the issuance of notes by us.
 The majority of the notes we issued have a five-year term, bear interest at an annual rate of 5% and require semi-annual payments with a straight-line amortization schedule.
 The carrying value of the notes payable approximate the fair value as the rates are comparable to market rates.

-Share-based compensation
+Share-Based Compensation

 We estimate the fair value of share-based payment awards made to key employees and directors on the date of grant using the Black-Scholes option-pricing model.
 We then expense the fair value over the vesting period of the grant using a straight-line expense model.
 The fair value of share-based payments requires management to estimate/calculate various inputs such as the volatility of the underlying stock, the expected dividend rate, the estimated forfeiture rate and an estimated life of each option.
-These assumptions are based on historical trends and estimated future actions of option holders and may not be indicative of actual events which may have a material impact on our financial statements.
+These assumptions are based on historical trends and estimated future actions of option holders and may not be indicative of actual events which may have a material impact on our consolidated financial statements.
 See Note 8 - Shareholder's Equity of the 2012 Annual Report for further details on share-based compensation expense.